Radiant heating and cooling: Indoor

 Underfloor and wall heating systems often are called low-temperature systems.
-Since their heating surface is much larger than other systems, a much lower temperature is required to achieve the same level of heat transfer.
-This provides an improved room climate with healthier humidity levels.
-The lower temperatures and large surface area of underfloor heating systems make them ideal heat emitters for air source heat pumps, evenly and effectively radiating the heat energy from the system into rooms within a home.
+Since their heating surface is much larger than other systems, a much lower temperature is required to achieve the same level of heat transfer, making hydronic ones ideal for use with heat pumps.
 The maximum temperature of the heating surface can vary from 29–35 C depending on the room type.
-Radiant overhead panels are mostly used in production and warehousing facilities or sports centers; they hang a few meters above the floor and their surface temperatures are much higher.
+Radiant overhead panels are mostly used in production and warehousing facilities or sports centers; they hang a few meters above the floor and their surface temperatures are higher.
+Medium-size, medium-temperature electric panels are also available for mounting on domestic walls or ceilings.

+Fireplaces or heaters powered by solid, liquid or gaseous fuels, or electricity, generally glow bright red to yellow.
+This also applies to portable devices, although some such as catalytic heaters may glow with a dull red not easily seen.
+Single installations or devices heat persons and animals mainly one-sidedly but to a smaller extent also opposing surfaces.

+All of these systems may provide a room climate with less circulation, lower air temperature and higher humidity levels than with air heating systems.
+This saves energy especially with short-term use and in some cases can be healthier.

 Outdoors

 In the case of heating outdoor areas, the surrounding air is constantly moving.
 Relying on convection heating is in most cases impractical, the reason being that, once you heat the outside air, it will blow away with air movement.
 Even in a no-wind condition, the buoyancy effects will carry away the hot air.
 Outdoor radiant heaters allow specific spaces within an outdoor area to be targeted, warming only the people and objects in their path.
 Radiant heating systems may be gas-fired or use electric infrared heating elements.
 An example of the overhead radiant heaters are the patio heaters often used with outdoor serving.
 The top metal disc reflects the radiant heat onto a small area.